Parallel Test-Time Scaling with Multi-Sequence Verifiers: Additional Experiments

 \subsection{{Latency Analysis in the Streaming Answers Setting}}

-{ To substantiate our claim that \gls{msv} improves the accuracy-latency tradeoff compared to baselines, we provide detailed measurements of latency on the MATH dataset in the Streaming Answers setting.
-For each verifier and $N$, we measure the minimum latency at which the respective accuracy matches or surpasses the highest accuracy achievable by Probe (the target accuracy).
+{ To substantiate our claim that \gls{msv} improves the accuracy-latency tradeoff compared to baselines, we provide detailed measurements of latency on the AIME dataset in the Streaming Answers setting.
+Specifically, we decompose the end-to-end latency when we never early stop, i.e., set the threshold to be $\lambda=1$.
 We break down the latency into three components: chain-of-thought generation, intermediate answer generation, and verifier inference. }

-{ \paragraph{Token Efficiency.} \cref{tab:streaming_tokens} reports the token positions at which each verifier reaches the target accuracy for different values of $N$. \gls{msv}$_N$ consistently achieves the same accuracy as Probe using substantially fewer tokens across all values of $N$, with the gap widening as $N$ increases. }

 { \paragraph{Wall-Clock Time Analysis.} We measure the actual wall-clock time for each of the three components using batched computation on a single A6000 GPU.
 Tables~\ref{tab:streaming_cot_latency}, \ref{tab:streaming_answer_latency}, and \ref{tab:streaming_verifier_latency} report the average latency for chain-of-thought generation, intermediate answer generation, and verifier inference, respectively.
-While \gls{msv} incurs additional overhead for verifier inference due to processing multiple sequences, this overhead remains small in absolute terms (under 4 seconds even for $N=64$) and is more than compensated by the substantial reductions in generation time.
-Note that there is also latency incurred by running the symbolic equivalence checker SymPy, which was on average 0.34 seconds, but omit from our calculation. }

-{ \paragraph{End-to-End Latency.} \cref{tab:streaming_e2e_latency} reports the total end-to-end latency by summing the three components. \gls{msv}$_N$ achieves lower latency than Probe across all values of $N$, with reductions ranging from 21.8\% to 65.4\%.
-These results confirm that \gls{msv} not only improves token efficiency but also delivers practical wall-clock time improvements in the Streaming Answers setting. }
+Latency measurements assume the online KV-cached implementation of MSV described in \cref{app:online_inference}. }

+\paragraph{End-to-End Latency.} \cref{tab:streaming_e2e_latency} reports the total end-to-end latency by summing the three components plus the time taken for symbolic equivalence checks.
+The table might give the impression that MSV$_N$ has higher latency than Probe, but this is because we reported the latency at $\lambda=1$, where MSV$_N$ achieves greater accuracy than Probe.
+Looking at \cref{fig:sa_tradeoff_comp}, we find that MSV$_N$ achieves the same accuracy as Probe with significantly lower wall-clock latency, showing that the cost of verifier inference is more than compensated by the improved tradeoff.
+On the other hand, PRM incurs substantially greater overhead, as it requires a full forward pass through a 7-billion-parameter model for each intermediate answer.
+This is far more expensive than MSV, which is a single transformer block on top of the existing LLM hidden states.